 At The Regis School, we expect the very best for, and from, our more able students.
-All students are stretched and challenged to ensure that they achieve their best possible academic outcomes: this is our ethos and it is reflected in the attitudes of many of our students.
+All students are stretched and challenged to ensure that they achieve their best possible academic outcomes; this is our ethos and it is reflected in the attitudes of many of our students.
 Our drive for academic excellence is supported by a range of high quality inspirational extension and opportunities which are chosen for our students to develop their analytical and critical thinking.
-We give young people the tools and to confidence develop their independence, going the 'extra mile' to achieve high quality academic outcomes.
+We give young people the tools and confidence to develop their independence, going the 'extra mile' to achieve high quality academic outcomes.

 We provide high quality opportunities for our more able students to be supported in their academic studies and through a stimulating enrichment programme.
-The allocation of a member of the senior leadership team to oversee the progress of this group has ensured that as a school, we are able to quickly identify and address the needs of our most able students - based on a clear understanding of what the students need.
+The allocation of a member of the senior leadership team to oversee the progress of this group has ensured that as a school, we are able to guickly identify and address the needs of our most able students - based on a clear understanding of what the students need.
 More able students can meet as a group for assemblies and the emphasis is placed on achieving academic excellence and being proud to be part of a group who will achieve outstanding GCSE and A level results.

-Our enrichment programme for more able students is exciting and engaging.
-Students have opportunities attend to conferences and workshops to experience STEM (Engineering) based opportunities as part of our Memorable Moments programme.
-Students who are identified as being talented in a specific subject area are also given opportunities to extend subject knowledge and understanding beyond the curriculum. for example. bv attending subject conferences at universities and engaging in accredited programmes such as

-Sports Leadership and Arts Award.
-We strive to broaden the minds of students and help them realise their potential, working with the Brilliant Club to inspire Key Stage 3 students, and help them understand the potential they have to study at university level in the future.
-We work closely with our most able students through Key Stage 4, specific offering mentoring opportunities and ensuring that there are strong links between home and school to best support students through exam periods.
+Our enrichment programme for more able students is exciting and Students have engaging. opportunities attend to conferences and workshops to experience STEM (Engineering) based opportunities as part of our Super Curricular programme.
+Students who are identified as being talented in a specific subject area are also given opportunities to extend subject knowledge and understanding beyond the for example, curriculum. bv attending subject conferences at universities and engaging in accredited programmes such as Sports Leadership and Arts Award.
+We strive to broaden the minds of students and help them realise their potential.
+We work closely with our most able students through Key Stage 3 and 4, offering specific mentoring opportunities and ensuring that there are strong links between home and school to best support students through exam periods.